abjoglekar/GEMS-X003-Geospatial-Analysis-R-Vector/README.md

     }
     ```

-4. While your packages are installing, reclick on your GEMS Informatics Platform tab and click `Analyze > JupyterLab` from the homepage
+4. While your packages are installing, navigate to the `Terminal` tab in your Console Window

-5. Open a bash terminal by clicking 'Terminal' icon in the Launcher **OR** by clicking `File > New > Terminal`

-6. If the directories `classes\GEMSX003` were not created before, create directories for this class in the bash terminal using the following four commands
+5. If the directories `classes\GEMSX003` were not created before, create directories for this class in the bash terminal using the following four commands
     ```shell
     mkdir classes
     cd classes